holzschu/ios_system/curl/curl/docs/cmdline-opts/MANPAGE.md

 ### Meta-data

-    Short: (single letter, without dash)
+    Added: (version number in which this was added)
+    Arg: (the argument the option takes)
+    c: (copyright line)
+    Example: (example command line, without "curl" and can use `$URL`)
+    Experimental: yes (if so)
+    Help: (short text for the --help output for this option)
     Long: (long form name, without dashes)
-    Arg: (the argument the option takes)
     Magic: (description of "magic" options)
-    Tags: (space separated list)
+    Multi: single/append/boolean/mutex/custom (if used more than once)
+    Mutexed: (space separated list of options this overrides, no dashes)
     Protocols: (space separated list for which protocols this option works)
-    Added: (version number in which this was added)
-    Mutexed: (space separated list of options this overrides, no dashes)
     Requires: (space separated list of features this requires, no dashes)
+    Scope: global (if the option is global)
     See-also: (space separated list of related options, no dashes)
-    Help: (short text for the --help output for this option)
+    Short: (single letter, without dash)
+    SPDX-License-Identifier: curl
+    Tags: (space separated list)
     --- (end of meta-data)

 ### Body

 The body of the description.
-Only refer to options with their long form option version, like --verbose.
+Only refer to options with their long form option version, like `--verbose`.
 The output generator will replace such with the correct markup that shows both short and long version.

+Text written within `*asterisks*` will get shown using italics.
+Text within two `**asterisks**` will get shown using bold.

+Text that is prefixed with a space will be treated like an "example" and will be output in monospace.

-## Header
+## Header and footer

-`page-header` is the nroff formatted file that will be output before the generated options output for the master man page.
+`page-header` is the file that will be output before the generated options output for the master man page.

+`page-footer` is appended after all the individual options.

 ## Generate